auth0-samples/auth0-angularjs-samples/05-Authorization/README.md

 The application will be served at `http://localhost:3000`.

-## Using HTML5 Mode
+## Turning Off HTML5 Mode

-If you wish to not include a hashbang in the URL of your application, you can run it in HTML5 Mode.
-This can be configured using `$locationProvider` and this line in `app.js` can be uncommented to activate it:
+By default, the sample is run in HTML5 mode.
+This means that routes in the URL will not have a hash.
+If you wish to not use HTML5 mode, comment on this line in `app.js`:

 ```js
 $locationProvider.html5Mode(true);